Abhimanyu9539/Canva_Reviews_Classification_and_Prediction_using_NLP/README.md

 ## Aim
 To understand the basic text preprocessing and build a classification model.

-## Tech Stack Used
+### Bag of Words models
+- TF-IDF,
+- N-grams,
-Python, NLP: TF-IDF Vectorizer, N-grams,Bag Of Words, Binary Bag of Words
+- Binary Bag of Words

 ## Approach